TariqGon/TariqGon.github.io/_posts/2018-03-12- A_Simple_Classification_Task_Using_Support_Vector_Machines.md

 We can clearly see that the model is doing a great job in classifying the Iris flowers, especially the Setosa.
-For the remaining species, even thought we predicting the correct label pretty well, we will see if we can do better by doing something called "Parameter Tuning".
+For the remaining species, even thought we are predicting the correct label pretty well, we will see if we can do better by performing "Parameter Tuning"

 ## Tuning Parameters and Model Selection